 Extra-curricular Activities and Committees

-29.03: It is agreed that extra-curricular activities are a desirable part of a well-rounded education.
+- 29.03: It is agreed that extra-curricular activities are a desirable part of a well-rounded education.
 It is also agreed that the principal and staff of each school will determine the extra-curricular activities to be provided in their school.
 Notwithstanding this, a teacher’s participation in any extra-curricular activity requires that teacher’s consent.

-29.08: A teacher’s participation on a school-based or board-based committee requires that teacher’s consent.
+- 29.08: A teacher’s participation on a school-based or board-based committee requires that teacher’s consent.

-There is no doubt that even if instances of COVID-19 do begin to decrease, there are obvious health and safety concerns associated with bringing groups of students together, likely from various cohorts, for additional periods of time.
-While most committees could likely operate virtually, teachers should be mindful, this year more than ever, of protecting their personal time and maintaining as reasonable a work/life balance as possible.
+When it comes to volunteer commitments, teachers are entitled to take their own comfort level or “risk tolerance” into account and should, as always, be mindful of protecting their personal time and maintaining as reasonable a work/life balance as possible.
 Teacher volunteerism is always worthwhile and has a positive impact on school culture, but these are individual decisions based on personal circumstances.
 Having volunteered in the past does not obligate a teacher to continue in this capacity.
 As well, deciding not to volunteer during any particular period of time does not mean the teacher cannot choose to take on such a role in the future.

 We know that all members of our school communities would like to see a return to more normal operations and interactions for everyone who learns and works in our schools, and this is only natural.
 There is nothing to be lost in advancing slowly, erring on the side of caution, with the goal of minimizing the chances of experiencing the types of disruptions to learning that have occurred since the onset of the pandemic.
 As professionals, teachers should consider what they are comfortable with and can reasonably take on, prioritize, and know that they are entitled to exercise personal discretion to set professional limits on voluntary activities at all times and for the remainder of the 2021-22 school year.